HomeBUSINESSBizTaxNew Tax Regime For Individuals & HUF: Complete Info

 Assessee having salary incomeBefore or at the time of filing ITR

-Details to be furnished in Form 10-IE
+Details To Be Furnished in Form 10-IE

 Individual and HUF are required to submit the following details in Form 10-IE: